imgag/ngs-bits/doc/tools/NGSDExportSamples.md

 	  -add_disease_details  If set, disease details columns are added to output.
 	                        Default value: 'false'
 	  -add_path             Checks if the sample folder is present at the defaults location in the 'projects_folder' (as defined in the 'settings.ini' file).
 	                        Default value: 'false'
+	  -add_report_config    Adds a column with report configuration information (exists/has_small_variants/has_cnvs).
+	                        Default value: 'false'
 	  -test                 Uses the test database instead of on the production database.
 	                        Default value: 'false'